grab/engineering-blog/_posts/2024-11-13-metasense-v2.md

 The benefits of the LangChain and LangSmith framework enhancements in Metasense are summarised as follows:

-1\.
-Streamlined prompt optimisation process.
+**Streamlined prompt optimisation process.**

-   * Data scientists can create, update, and evaluate prompts directly on the LangSmith user interface and save them in commit mode.
+   Data scientists can create, update, and evaluate prompts directly on the LangSmith user interface and save them in commit mode.
 For rapid deployment, the prompt identifier in service configurations can be easily adjusted.

 <div class="post-image-section"><figure>
   <img src="/img/metasensev2/figure-1.png" alt="" style="width:60%"><figcaption align="middle">Figure 1: Streamlined prompt optimisation process.</figcaption>